ElektraInitiative/libelektra/doc/help/kdb-list.md

 ## DESCRIPTION

-This command will list all the available Elektra plugins that were compiled together with the source.
+This command will list all the available Elektra plugins.
+The output will be sorted by their status.
+The best plugins will be the last in the list.

 ## OPTIONS